bsundsrud/hpg/docs/reference.md

   * `template`: optional bool (default `false`) - Whether or not to consider `src` or `contents` as a Tera template.
   * `context`: optional Table (default `{}`) - Variables available within a template.
+* Returns a table:
+  * `updated`: boolean, whether or not the section was appended or changed.
 <hr>

 <a id="chmod"></a>